 [The table of contents should clearly include a list of all the chapters or sections in the ebook, with the corresponding page numbers.]

-Introduction [Introduce the ebook topic with relevant background information and clearly state what the reader will gain from reading the ebook.]
+[Introduce the ebook topic with relevant background information and clearly state what the reader will gain from reading the ebook.]

 [This is the best part of your ebook because it's where the core of your information will be for your readers.
 Break the writing into digestible paragraphs for better readability, and include relevant images to help break up the copy and fill excessive white space.]

 [This is the closing of your ebook.
-The goal of your conclusion should emphasize what the reader has gained, and any actionable steps they can use to put their new knowledge to good use.]
+The goal of your conclusion should emphasize what the reader has gained and any actionable steps they can use to put their new knowledge to good use.]

-Optional pages to include:
+Optional pages may include:

-About the Author page
+About the Author Page

 [This page helps readers learn more about the author.
-The background information can vary depending on the author's level of comfortability, but overall the tone should be personable.
+The background information can vary depending on the author's level of comfort, but overall the tone should be personable.
 This is also an opportunity to speak to the author's credibility of the ebook topic.]

 [Interactive pages can help keep your readers engaged.
-These pages may include: quizzes, worksheets, checklists etc. Including an interactive page in each chapter or section can help your reader feel they're actively learning as they read.]
+These pages may include quizzes, worksheets, checklists, etc. Including an interactive page in each chapter or section can help your reader feel they're actively learning as they read.]

 [You've most likely referenced tons of sources to help you get the final version of your ebook.
 Include the most important resources on this page for readers that may want to do further exploration on their own.]